About: Telecoms, Utilities and EV Charging

 Winckworth Sherwood’s multi-disciplinary team work closely with telecommunication operators and site providers, sharing their specialist knowledge and advice on a wide range of areas.
-Our team includes lawyers specialising in radio cell site property, property litigation, regulatory law, commercial contracts, planning and construction.
+Our team includes lawyers specialising in radio cell site property, property litigation, regulatory law, commercial contracts, planning, EV charging and construction.
 We have an understanding of an operator’s requirements with regard to equipment and the need to upgrade to move with technological advances.

 The team’s property lawyers regularly handle a large volume of site acquisitions and site sharing between operators, variations to allow for equipment upgrades as well as advising on the specific requirements of retailers of communication devices.